fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 .. hint::
-   **Perspective.** The mesh line alignment may look misleading in AppCSXCAD due to different camera angle and perspective when looking at the 3D scene.
+   **Perspective.** The mesh line alignment may look misleading in AppCSXCAD due to an oblique camera angle in the 3D scene.
 Click the :guilabel:`2D` button for a planar view.

    .. image:: images/Parallel_Plate_Capacitor_Waveguide/appcsxcad-2d-button.png
    .. image:: images/Parallel_Plate_Capacitor_Waveguide/appcsxcad-opacity-slider.png